BEST PLACES TO STAY IN MEXICO CITY

-Mexico City is an amazing destination set in the mountains of central Mexico this city is a thriving metropolis with a lively art scene, some of the best food in the world and stunning Spanish colonial architecture – a clash of old world and new.
+Mexico City is an amazing destination set in the mountains of central Mexico.
+This city is a thriving metropolis with a lively art scene, some of the world’s best food, and stunning Spanish colonial architecture – a clash of old world and new.

-Beautiful old pedestrian streets lined with antique buildings, many of the museums are located in this district as well.
-Condesa on the other hand is the trendy urban hot-spot for days spent browsing vintage shops and nights spent at rooftop lounges.
-Polanco is the high end, posh and luxury district of Mexico City.
-Filled with designer boutiques, art galleries and a flourishing upscale dining scene.
+Beautiful old pedestrian streets lined with antique buildings, many of the museums are located in this district.
+On the other hand, Condesa is the trendy urban hot-spot for days spent browsing vintage shops and nights spent at rooftop lounges.
+Polanco is the high-end, posh, and luxury district of Mexico City.
+Filled with designer boutiques, art galleries, and a flourishing upscale dining scene.